May 1, 2022; revised November 26, 2022

 - We discussed that at the start of this series in “Idappaccayātā Paṭicca Samuppāda – Bhava and Jāti Within a Lifetime.“

 - Let us discuss that carefully and systematically since it is a CRITICAL issue.
-Many people say, “attachment to khandhas” with the idea of “attachment to ALL khandhas that define me.”
+Many say, “attachment to khandhas” with the idea of “attachment to ALL khandhas that define me.”

 - Take a minute to contemplate that.